- What we collect

 I need help with my application.
 Who can I contact?

-You can enquire about an existing Music Prepublication Data Service application, including amendments and cancellations, by following the link on your email confirmation.
+You can enquire about an existing Music Prepublication Data Service application by following the link on your email confirmation.
 Alternately, contact us using our online enquiry form.